walt-er/hooks-workshop-notes/README.md

 * userReducer does about 90% of what you could do with React Redux
     * React Redux gives you more fine grained subscriptions to specific elements of your data store
     * useReducer will have your component rerender whenever any part of the state changes (!)
+        * on the other hand React Redux only rerenders when specified state properties change
 * middleware
     * just need a function that accepts the action, does its own thing, then returns `dispatch(action)`
     * set this custom dispatch function as the value of `dispatch` in your context, instead of providing `dispatch` from `useReducer` directly